What is Negotiating?

 You decide to negotiate with the other company about splitting the amount of oranges, but they need all of them.

-After a whole week strongly negotiating with them, finally you start explaining why you need the oranges for, in case both companies could point out some solution together.
+After a whole week negotiating with them, finally you start explaining why you need the oranges for, in case both companies could point out some solution together.

-And the solution immediately appears in front of all of you: they only need the peel.
+The solution immediately appears in front of all of you: they only need the peel.

 This case explains perfectly how, sometimes, the solution is just in front of us, but since we tend to think everyone has our same needs, we assume or hide certain things that could be vital for solving a problem.